hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 > **Playbooks** are the language by which
 > Ansible **orchestrates**, **configures**, **administers**, or **deploys** systems.

-### Plays

-> A playbook is a list of **plays**.
-> <br />A **play** is minimally a mapping between
-> a set of hosts selected by a host specifier
-> (usually chosen by groups but sometimes by hostname globs)
-> and the tasks which run on those hosts
-> to define the role that those systems will perform.
-> <br />There can be one, or many **plays** in a playbook.

-### Host

-> A **host** is simply a remote machine that Ansible manages.
-> <br />They can have individual variables assigned to them,
-> and can also be organized in groups.
-> <br />All hosts have a name they can be reached at
-> (which is either an IP address, or a domain name)
-> and, optionally, a port number,
-> if they are not to be accessed on the default SSH port.

-### Task

-> Playbooks exist to run **tasks**.
-> Tasks combine an action (a module and its arguments) with a name
-> and optionally some other keywords (like looping directives).
-> Handlers are also tasks, but they are a special kind of task
-> that do not run unless they are notified by name
-> when a task reports an underlying change on a remote system.

-The units of action in Ansible.
-You can execute a single task once with an ad-hoc command.

-### Action

-> An action is a part of a task that specifies which of the modules to run
-> and which arguments to pass to that module.
-> Each task can have only one action, but it may also have other parameters.

-### Handlers

-> Handlers are just like regular tasks in an Ansible playbook (see Tasks)
-> but are only run if the Task contains a notify directive
-> and also indicates that it changed something.
-> For example, if a config file is changed,
-> then the task referencing the config file templating operation may notify a service restart handler.
-> This means services can be bounced only if they need to be restarted.
-> Handlers can be used for things other than service restarts,
-> but service restarts are the most common usage.

-### Modules

-> Modules are the units of work that Ansible ships out to remote machines.
-> Modules are kicked off by either `/usr/local/bin/ansible` or `/usr/local/bin/ansible-playbook`
-> (where multiple tasks use lots of different modules in conjunction).
-> Modules can be implemented in any language, including Perl, Bash, or Ruby –
-> but can leverage some useful communal library code if written in Python.
-> Modules just have to return JSON.
-> Once modules are executed on remote machines,
-> they are removed, so no long-running daemons are used.
-> Ansible refers to the collection of available modules as a library.

-The units of code Ansible executes.
-Each module has a particular use, from administering users on a specific type of database to managing VLAN interfaces on a specific type of network device.
-You can invoke a single module with a task, or invoke several different modules in a playbook.
-For an idea of how many modules Ansible includes, take a look at the list of all modules.

-These programs are written to be resource models of the desired state of the system.

-Your library of modules can reside on any machine, and there are no servers, daemons, or databases required.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->